WellsCui/neural-network/README.md

 for Visual Recognition http://cs231n.stanford.edu/

 ## WUZIQI
-It is a deep reinforce learning for board game project
+It is a deep reinforce learning project training agent to play Gomoku an abstract strategy board game.
+Here is the link of Gomoku https://en.wikipedia.org/wiki/Gomoku